VenturaNotes/Knowledge/Computer Science/Data Structures/Margaret M. Fleck/(Home Page) Building Blocks for Theoretical Computer Science by Margaret M. Fleck.md

 - [[Negation]] of [[quantifiers]]
 	- ![[Screenshot 2023-08-19 at 3.29.33 AM.png]]
 	- ![[Screenshot 2023-08-19 at 3.29.44 AM.png]]
-- “So this is a bit like the de Morgan’s laws: when you move the negation across the operator, you change it to the other similar operator.” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=40&annotation=6XNI89D9))
+- “So this is a bit like the de Morgan's laws: when you move the negation across the operator, you change it to the other similar operator.” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=40&annotation=6XNI89D9))
 - “We saw above how to move negation operators from the outside to the inside of expressions involving ∧, ∨, and the other propositional operators.” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=40&annotation=C7EAQNGV))
 - “we now have a mechanical procedure for working out the negation of any random statement in predicate logic.” ([pdf](zotero://open-pdf/library/items/ESNUMDJL?page=40&annotation=IPNEUBFM))
 	- Given